MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This event captures a critical signal that is used to monitor the health of Signal Ingestion Service (SIGS), by logging whenever a critical error is encountered.
 Critical errors can block the whole of SIGS, and this will help us catch any such issues as soon as they're encountered by users.

-Without this, we will be dependent on users to report the problems they're facing.
+Without this, we'll be dependent on users to report the problems they're facing.
 Absence of such telemetry would make the turnaround time for such issues much higher.

 The following fields are collected: